TheHive-Project/CortexDocs/analyzer_requirements.md

 The analyzer uses the free Robtex API which needs no subsequent configuration.
 However, the free API has limits with regard to rates and amount of data returned.

+### StopForumSpam
+Query [StopForumSpam](http://www.stopforumspam.com) to check if an IP or email address is a known spammer.

+#### Requirements
+You need to define the tresholds above which the analyzed observable should be marked as `suspicious` or `malicious`.

 ### Tor Blutmagie
 Check if an IP address, a domain or a FQDN is known by [Blutmagie](http://torstatus.blutmagie.de/) to be linked to a Tor node.

+This analyzer comes in only one flavor.

 #### Requirements
 In order to check if an IP, domain or FQDN is a Tor exit node, this analyzer queries the Tor status service at Blutmagie.de.
 The analyzer uses a caching mechanism in order to save some time when doing multiple queries, so the configuration includes parameter regarding the cache directory and the duration of caching.

 ### Tor Project
 Check if an IP address is known to be a Tor node.
 The information source is the official Tor network status.

+This analyzer comes in only one flavor.

 #### Requirements
 The analyzer uses a caching mechanism in order to save some time when doing multiple queries, so the configuration includes parameter regarding the cache directory and the duration of caching.
 This analyzer also accepts a `ttl` parameter, which is the threshold in seconds for exit nodes before they get discarded.

 ### Unshortenlink
 Use [Unshortenlink](https://unshorten.link/) to reveal the real URL hidden behind a shortened one.